-96002 Concepts in Pharmaceutical Sciences6cp; 4hpw (lecture), 8hpw (workshop or laboratory practical session)
+96002 Concepts in Pharmaceutical Sciences6cp; 4hpw (lecture), 8hpw (workshop and/or laboratory practical session)

 Requisite(s): 96004c Professional Services 1 AND 96003c Pharmaceutics AND 96001c Introduction to Pharmacy AND 96015c Clinical Practice 1

 The lower case 'c' after the subject code indicates that the subject is a corequisite.
 See definitions for details.

 These requisites may not apply to students in certain courses.